Image: Otter. A lost word.

 he said:

-“It’s not money, it’s the
+“The problem is not money, it’s the

 lack of understanding of love.
 Rather than demand and criticize and protest, we